VOlekh/reactnd-project-would-you-rather-starter/README.md

     -- answer B
     -- submit button

-    - Answered quetions:
+Answered questions:

 This page has questions that were answered by the logged in user.
 Answers are blocked to changes.

     Fields:
     -- username